 For more than 40 years, I have been working hard to protect the creative inventions of my clients.
 In addition to this legal experience, I am also an author who understands the importance of protecting creative works.
-To learn more about my intellectual property practice, my background or copyright infringement lawsuits, feel free to call my office in San Francisco at 415-906-2792.
+To learn more about my intellectual property practice, my background or copyright infringement lawsuits, feel free to call my office in at 415-906-2792.

 Is Copyright Infringement Involved In Your Case?

 Copyright infringement claims under the DMCA occur in one of two situations:

 - Safe harbor laws: An owner of copyrighted material may serve a takedown notice to an Internet service provider (ISP) to have the material promptly removed.
 The person who posted the material claimed to be infringing may then serve a counter-notification to have the material restored to the site.
 The ISP is given “safe harbor” against infringement claims stemming from infringing material appearing on its website if it acts in compliance with the procedures and requirements of the DMCA.